It may cost you upwards of £500 but the new iPhone 5 won’t be able to navigate you to some of Brighton and Hove’s most well-known tourist attractions.

 Elsewhere, Dublin has gained a new airport, St Katherine’s Dock in London has been filled with concrete and a grocery shop which closed down some 15 years ago has re-emerged.

-Hotelier Nick Head, who runs the Ambassador Hotel in Brighton and is the chair of Sussex Tourism Partnership, said: “I think we all rely on our phones a little too much, it’s much safer to use an A to Z.
+Hotelier Nick Head, who runs the Ambassador Hotel in Brighton and is the chair of Sussex Tourism Partnership, said: “I think we all rely on our phones a little too much, it’s much safer to use an A

 “It is quite surprising that they have misplaced tourist attractions such as the Clock Tower.
 You would think they would get that right.”